LasithaE/myy-tv-app/README.md

 * TVmaze API: An API that provides information about TV shows and people in the TV industry.

-* Jest and React Testing Library: Unit testing for Shows, People and Carousel components.
+* Jest and React Testing Library: Unit testing for Shows, People, Carousel, Show Details and People Details components.

 ## Installation